 Out-of-School Suspension (M.G.L. c.
 71, § 37H3/4)

 Out-of-school suspensions may be short-term (meaning ten (10) school days or less, either consecutively or cumulatively in a school year), or maybe long-term (meaning more than ten school days consecutively or cumulatively in a school year).
 All out-of-school suspensions prohibit the student from being on school premises and participating in school-related events while suspended.
 In every case of student misconduct for which suspension may be imposed, a principal shall not suspend or expel a student until alternative remedies have been employed and their use documented following and in response to the specific incident(s) in question unless specific reasons are documented as to why such alternative remedies are unsuitable or counter-productive and in cases where the student’s continued presence in the school would pos a specific, documentable concern about the infliction of serious bodily injury or other serious harm upon another person while in the school.
-In any event, the principal shall consider ways to reengage the student in learning; and avoid using long-term suspension from school as a consequence until alternatives have been tried.
-Administration will consider other consequences, including alternatives to suspension and ways to reengage the student in learning, prior to imposing an out-of-school suspension.
+In any event, the principal shall consider ways to reengage the student in learning

 For all out-of-school suspensions (both short- and long-term) (M.G.L. c.
 71 § 37H3/4):